Metal tetranorbornyl: Preparation

-The MoCl_{3}(THF)_{3} was stirred with 1-norbornyllithium in a mixture of THF and diethyl ether at $-46^\circ C$.
-The reaction mixture was then warmed to $25^\circ C$ and after approximately 90 minutes it was observed as a red color with a blue precipitate.
-The reaction mixture was then filtered to remove the blue precipitate.
-The red filtrate was then reduced via a vacuum to yield red crystals of Mo(nor)_{4}.

 Structure

 The stability of metal tetranorbornyls is generally considered to be a result of unfavorable β-hydrogen elimination.
 Metal alkyl species with β-hydrogen atoms present on the alkyl group are disfavored due to β-hydrogen migration to the metal center, which results in an olefin being eliminated and the production of the corresponding metal hydride.
 1-norbornyl does not undergo β-hydrogen migration even though it possesses 6 β-hydrogen atoms due to the unfavorable formation of the olefin, 1-norbornene.
 According to Bredt's rule, one of the sp^{2} carbons of the double-bonded carbon atoms would be located at the bridgehead, which would cause 1-norbornene to be highly strained. β-hydrogen elimination does not explain the formation of metal tetranorbornyls complexes that are synthesized from lower valent metal center precursors, shortened bond lengths between the metal center and 1-norbornyl ligand carbons, or the resulting low-spin tetrahedral molecular geometry.